Over 65 years of

 The Murugappa Group

-    Founded in 1900, the INR 269 Billion Murugappa Group is one of India’s leading business conglomerates.
-The Group has 28

-    businesses including nine listed Companies traded in NSE & BSE.
-Headquartered in Chennai, the major Companies of the

-    Group include Carborundum Universal Ltd., Cholamandalam Investment and Finance Company Ltd., Cholamandalam MS General

-    Insurance Company Ltd., Coromandel International Ltd., Coromandel Engineering Company Ltd., E.I.D.
-Parry (India) Ltd.,

-    Parry Agro Industries Ltd., Parry Sugar industries Ltd, Shanthi Gears Ltd., Tube Investments of India Ltd., and Wendt
+Founded in 1900, the INR 369 Billion (36,893 Crores) Murugappa Group is one of India’s leading business conglomerates.
+The Group has 28 businesses including nine listed Companies traded in NSE & BSE.
+Headquartered in Chennai, the major Companies of the Group include Carborundum Universal Ltd., Cholamandalam Financial Holdings Ltd., Cholamandalam Investment and Finance Company Ltd., Cholamandalam MS General Insurance Company Ltd., Coromandel International Ltd., Coromandel Engineering Company Ltd., E.I.D.
+Parry (India) Ltd., Parry Agro Industries Ltd., Shanthi Gears Ltd., Tube Investments of India Ltd., and Wendt (India) Ltd.

-    (India) Ltd.

-    Renowned brands like BSA, Hercules, Montra, Ballmaster, Ajax, Parry’s, Chola, Gromor, Shanthi Gears and Paramfos are

-    from the Murugappa stable.
-The Group fosters an environment of professionalism and has a workforce of over 32,000
+Renowned brands like BSA, Hercules, Montra, Mach City, Ballmaster, Ajax, Parry’s, Chola, Gromor, Shanthi Gears and Paramfos are from the Murugappa stable.
+The Group fosters an environment of professionalism and has a workforce of over 50,000 employees.

-    employees.

 From Acorn to Oak

 Starting with a sandpaper plant, the Group forayed into making steel safes, and then into manufacturing.
 It set up an insurance company, and bought a rubber plantation; making a small but significant beginning.
 The rest is history.